Cut-based Conflict Analysis in Mixed Integer Programming

 \section{The Simple Case: Conflict Analysis under Tight Propagations}

 Conflict analysis is applicable whenever a locally infeasible constraint is detected at a node of the branch-and-bound search.
 In MIP solvers, this constraint may be detected directly during propagation or as trivially infeasible aggregation of constraints resulting from an infeasible LP relaxation~\citep{Achterberg07ConflictAnalysis}.
 This can occur after many propagations on the current node, and the main goal of conflict analysis is to obtain a constraint that would have identified the infeasibility earlier.
-Such a constraint would have propagated in an earlier node, preventing us from visiting this infeasible node in the first place. \footnote{This is also called \emph{non-chronological backtracking} in the SAT literature \cite[]{MS96Grasp}.} The technique for constructing such a constraint is as follows.
+Such a constraint would have propagated in an earlier node, preventing us from visiting this infeasible node in the first place.
+The technique for constructing such a constraint is as follows.

 Given the constraint that found the infeasibility, called \emph{conflict constraint}, and the state history, we can find the last constraint that propagated a variable at a state $\rho$ which contributed to the infeasibility of the conflict constraint, called \emph{reason constraint}.
 The conflict and reason constraints form a system of \emph{two} constraints that cannot be satisfied simultaneously at a state $\tilde \rho$ before $\rho$.
 Now, the goal is to obtain a \emph{single} globally valid constraint that is infeasible under $\tilde \rho$.
 If we have a general recipe to achieve this, this process can be repeated, using the learned constraint as the new conflict constraint.
-A common criterion is to iterate this step until a so-called \emph{first unique implication point} (FUIP) is reached, i.e., until the learned constraint would propagate some variable at a state in a previous decision level.
+A common criterion is to iterate this step until a so-called \emph{first unique implication point} (FUIP) is reached, i.e., until the learned constraint would propagate some variable at a state in the previous decision level.
 Note that the learned constraint may also be infeasible under the global bounds, in which case we have proven that the problem is globally infeasible.
-To summarize, the fundamental problem of conflict analysis is: Given two rows $\conflictcon$ and $\reasoncon$, a local domain $L$, and a global domain $G$, such that the system $\{\conflictcon, \reasoncon, L\}$ is infeasible, find a constraint $\learnedcon$ that is valid for $\{\conflictcon, \reasoncon, G\}$ such that $\{\learnedcon, L\}$ is infeasible.
+To summarize, the fundamental problem of conflict analysis is: Given two constraints $\conflictcon$ and $\reasoncon$, a local domain $L$, and a global domain $G$, such that the system $\{\conflictcon, \reasoncon, L\}$ is infeasible, find a constraint $\learnedcon$ that is valid for $\{\conflictcon, \reasoncon, G\}$ such that $\{\learnedcon, L\}$ is infeasible.